SmaamX/autocpy/README.md

 # Pay attention
 It's not completely immune to brutal anti-cheat and modifications detectors!
-I will not accept any responsibility for your accounts being banned or destruction of Windows, if you point your finger at me for this, I laugh at you.
+I will not accept any responsibility for your accounts being banned or destruction of Windows and etc., if you point your finger at me for this, I laugh at you.
-Of course, you can use hiding methods to create a rootkit or ..., but still I will not accept any responsibility)